 J. Michael “Mike” King is the Director and Chief Economist of Princeton Research, Inc of Nevada, which specializes in economic analysis of public companies, equities, derivatives, and physicals or cash market trends throughout the world.

 Mike specializes in the creation, development and promotion of small businesses that serve either a social or economic purpose.
 He sees a real shortage of energy on the horizon and he is concentrating on energy producing entities.
-Some of the current energy related ventures in which he has participated are: the development of Lucas Energy (LEI) and Leo Motors (LEOM).

 In 2011 Mike successfully guided Nordic Oil to better energy investment opportunities, namely with Lucas Energy, in the Eagleford Shale in Southern Texas.
 He directed the purchase and sale of Nordic Oil USA I, LLP oil and gas assets in Gonzales, Karnes and Wilson Counties, Texas.
 The Nordic LLP was purchased for $9.7 million and sold for $22 million.